-The NSW Government to adjust the Fares Order set for Taxis in NSW to allow Taxis to pass on the variable CTP kilometre rate for all rank and hail journeys.
+The NSW Government to adjust the Fares Order set for Taxis in NSW to allow Taxis to pass on the variable CTP kilometer rate for all rank and hail journeys.
+This may extend to include a CTP amount for each Metro and Country Fares Order.